tallygo/TallyGoKit/README.md

     ```
     TallyGoKit.simulatedCoordinate = CLLocationCoordinate2DMake(34.050259, -118.249611)
     ```
-1. Set a few attributes when you prepare for segue.
+1. Create the view controller and set a few attributes.

     ```swift
     // Get these from somewhere